SpikeInterface/spikeinterface/doc/development/development.rst

 This will install Black into your current Python environment.

 In addition to Black, we use pre-commit to manage a suite of code formatting.
-Pre-commit helps to automate the process of running these tools before every commit, ensuring that all code is checked for style.
+Pre-commit helps to automate the process of running these tools (including Black) before every commit, ensuring that all code is checked for style.

 You can install pre-commit using pip as well: